• Recipes

 • 800 g cooked Japanese rice

-• Spring onions thinly sliced
+• 2 green (spring) onions, thinly sliced

 Instructions